gliese1337/fast-myers-diff/README.md

 By writing your own `eq` implementation, it is possible to compute diffs of sequences of types which are not normally comparable (e.g., arrays of objects where you wish to use value equality rather than reference equality), and even to get diffs of data structures which are not natively indexable.
 Despite the overhead of making a function call for comparisons, this diff implementation is still significantly faster than `fast-diff` when the size of the diff is significant, as the speed of`fast-diff`'s native string comparisons becomes less important.

-`diff(xs, ys, eq)` is a wrapper around `diff_core` which checks for common affixes (reducing the memory consumption and time spent in the core diff algorithm) and calculates `i`, `j`, `N`, `M` and `eq` automatically if not supplied.
+`diff(xs, ys[, eq])` is a wrapper around `diff_core` which checks for common affixes (reducing the memory consumption and time spent in the core diff algorithm) and calculates `i`, `j`, `N`, `M` and `eq` (if it is not supplied) automatically.

-`lcs(xs, ys, eq)` calls `diff` internally, but pre-processes the output to produce triples of the form `[sx, sy, l]`, where `sx` and `sy` are the starting idices in `xs` and `ys` respectively of an aligned common substring, and `l` is the length of said substring.
+`lcs(xs, ys[, eq])` calls `diff` internally, but pre-processes the output to produce triples of the form `[sx, sy, l]`, where `sx` and `sy` are the starting idices in `xs` and `ys` respectively of an aligned common substring, and `l` is the length of said substring.
 Indexing into the original input sequences can be used to retrieve the actual Longest Common Subsequence from this information, but the `lcs` function itself does not attempt to take slices of the inputs.

-`calcPatch(xs, ys, eq)` is a thin wrapper over `diff` which replaces the [sy, ey) indices with the relevant slice of `ys`.
+`calcPatch(xs, ys[, eq])` is a thin wrapper over `diff` which replaces the [sy, ey) indices with the relevant slice of `ys`.
 This can be used to reconstitute `ys` given `xs`.
 Once again, pure insertions are indicated when `sx === ex`, but pure deletions are indicated by an empty slice--i.e., an empty string, a zero-length array, etc. The insert slices are of the same type as the original `ys`.
 If `ys` is a string or an array, they are produced with the `slice` methods of strings or arrays, which will result in a shallow copy.
 If `ys` is a typed array, slices will be produced with `TypedArray.prototype.subarray`, which re-uses the existing underlying memory.

 `applyPatch(xs, patch)` takes the output of `calcPatch(xs, ys)` and uses it to reconstitute the original elements of `ys`.
 The output is not, however, a single reconstituted `Indexable`, but a sequence of chunks taken alternately from `xs` and from the `patch` data.
 This is done for two reasons:
 1. It avoids special-case code for joining each possible `Indexable` type;